 3. Do you prefer a first-class experience in a world of sub-par choices?

-If you answered yes to any of these, then when you choose, I recommend choosing Keller Williams.
-Whether you choose myself or one of the other wonderful agents on the Helena Keller Williams team, I believe you would be making a wise and profitable choice.
+If you answered yes to any of these, then when you choose, I recommend choosing EXP Realty.
+Whether you choose myself or one of the other wonderful agents on the Montana EXP team, I believe you would be making a wise and profitable choice.

 Helena Real Estate Agent – What Makes a Good Realtor?